kyle512/GVSU-CIS350-Bobcats/docs/software_requirements_specification.md

 # Functional Requirements

 1. Main Menu
     1. Clicking the ‘Play’ button shall display a menu of available songs to play.
+    2. Clicking the 'Settings" button shall display a settings menu.
-    2. Clicking the 'Quit' button shall exit the game.
+    3. Clicking the 'Quit' button shall exit the game.

 2. Song Selection
     1. Clicking a song shall display a fret board and proceed to show the appropriate notes for the selected song.